Thanus-Kumaar/DSA-Notebook/README.md

     * Use print-debugging or dry runs for errors.
     * Reflect: what did you learn?
 Any patterns seen?

+## 💡 How to Use This Notebook Effectively for Interviews

+* **Active Engagement:** Don't just read.
+When reviewing a pattern, actively trace examples, think about variations, and try to apply the patterns to new problems.
+* **Verbalize Constantly:** Practice explaining your thought process, assumptions, and decisions out loud, as if in a real interview.
+* **Leverage the Framework:** Use the 6-step framework as your internal checklist for every problem, whether it's a new one or a revision.
+* **Focus on Trade-offs:** Always be ready to discuss the time and space complexity of different approaches and why one is preferred over another.
+* **Embrace Ambiguity:** See vague problems as opportunities to showcase your clarifying and analytical skills.

+This notebook is a living document of your growth.
+Happy coding and mastering the art of the interview!

 ✅ Perfect for a **10-minute review** the night before an interview.